Separating responsibility for maintenance and acquisition

 Other posts in this thread

-Performance management systems and technical debt
+How performance management systems can contribute to technical debt

-Last updated on July 7th, 2021 at 07:57 pm
+Last updated on August 24th, 2018 at 02:17 pm

 Gen. Mattis offers five principles that guide what the military calls “effect-based operations.”
 For technical debt management, the effect we seek is rational control of the technical debt portfolio.
 Here are his five principles, transformed to the field of technical debt.